 Look out for our newsletters in your inbox soon.

-The North Cascades is a wonderful place to take a hike, especially between the months of July and October.
-One great hike here is Horseshoe Basin on the East Slope.
+The North Cascades is a beautiful place to hike, especially between July and October.
+One great walk here is Horseshoe Basin on the East Slope.
 The trail here is about 12 miles long and gains approximately 1,550 feet of elevation.
 This is a favorite hike among backpacking enthusiasts because you can extend this hike to be even longer and spend several days or even a week exploring the region.

-Another great Mount Rainier hike is Tolmie Peak, which travels to a lookout point and along Eunice Lake.
+Another great Mount Rainier hike is Tolmie Peak, which travels to a lookout point along Eunice Lake.
 One trail option travels about 7.5 miles long and reaches a high point of 5,900 feet.
-This is another hike that’s best pursued in August, September, or October.
-You’ll get awesome views of the mountains, lake, and trees for all your hard work getting up the mountain on this Washington hike.
+This hike is best pursued in August, September, or October.
+You’ll get excellent views of the mountains, lake, and trees for all your hard work getting up the mountain on this Washington hike.
 This is a family-friendly hike that you can bring the kids along for.
-You’ll need a national park pass or to pay the daily fee to enter the park, and plan to spend about three hours on this hike.
+You’ll need a national park pass or to pay the daily fee to enter the park, and you plan to spend about three hours on this hike.

-A wonderful moderate-difficulty hike in Washington is the popular Snow Lake Trail, which starts from the Alpental ski area and has lovely views and campsites along the way.
-The trail is about 6.5 miles long and takes approximately three to four hours to complete for most hikers.
+A wonderful moderate-difficulty hike in Washington is the famous Snow Lake Trail, which starts from the Alpental ski area and has lovely views and campsites.
+The trail is about 6.5 miles long and takes approximately three to four hours for most hikers.
 You may see wildflowers along the steep and rocky trekking route here, but save your adventure for summer or fall to avoid the potential of avalanches.

 Mount St. Helens is a Southern Washington volcano that erupted in 1980 but has been deemed safe to hike again today.
-You’ll need to get a permit to hike to the summit of Mount St. Helens, which is about five miles each way, and be prepared to hike through some volcanic ash.
-The top of the mountain stands at 8,365 feet tall and offers amazing views of the South Cascade mountains.
+You’ll need to get a permit to walk to the summit of Mount St. Helens, about five miles each way, and be prepared to hike through some volcanic ash.
+The top of the mountain is 8,365 feet tall and offers impressive views of the South Cascade mountains.
 Monitor Ridge is a highly recommended hiking route here that is hard but doesn’t require any technical climbing skills.
-Permits are required year-around, and only a limited number of permits are given out per day between April and October.
-Gloves are recommended for the ash pumice areas that are harsh on skin, a jacket is also recommended because it is often quite windy on the peak, and trekking poles make this hike a bit easier on the knees.
+Permits are required year-round, and only a limited number of permits are given out daily between April and October.
+Gloves are recommended for the ash pumice areas that are harsh on the skin, a jacket is also recommended because it is often quite windy on the peak, and trekking poles make this hike a bit easier on the knees.

-Another unforgettable national park worth visiting in Washington is Olympic National Park, which is home to the strenuous Mount Ellinor hiking trail.
-Only attempt this trail if you’re an experience hiker because of the serious elevation gains involved.
-The hike lasts about three to four hours for most hikers and is about 5.5 miles long.
-Along the way, you’ll experience lush forests, snowy mountain peaks, and awesome views.
-This is a hike that is best done between the months of March and November.
+Another unforgettable national park in Washington is Olympic National Park, home to the strenuous Mount Ellinor hiking trail.
+Only attempt this trail if you’re an experienced hiker because of the severe elevation gains.
+Most hikers’ hike lasts about three to four hours and is about 5.5 miles long.
+You’ll experience lush forests, snowy mountain peaks, and incredible views.
+This is a hike that is best done between March and November.

-The Pacific Crest Trail, or PCT, extends from Mexico to Canada, and some great portions of it extend through the state of Washington.
-In total, the PCT extends 2,650 miles long, but you don’t need to have that kind of endurance to experience this epic hiking route for yourself.
-One popular portion of the PCT that you can hike is from Stevens Pass to Snoqualmie Pass.
-This is a 75-mile portion of the PCT that passes through some very scenic parts of the Cascades.
+The Pacific Crest Trail, or PCT, extends from Mexico to Canada, and some significant portions extend through Washington.
+The PCT extends 2,650 miles long, but you don’t need to have that kind of endurance to experience this epic hiking route for yourself.
+One popular portion of the PCT you can hike is Stevens Pass to Snoqualmie Pass.
+This 75-mile portion of the PCT passes through some very scenic parts of the Cascades.
 If you have even more time and energy than this, you can hike a 147-mile portion of the PCT in Southern Washington from Bridge of the Gods on the border of Oregon and Washington to White Pass.
-Just be prepared for some serious elevation gains and lots of climbing and descending to go with your epic views of Mount St. Helens, Mount Rainier, and the Columbia River.
+Just be prepared for severe elevation gains and lots of climbing and descending to go with your epic views of Mount St. Helens, Mount Rainier, and the Columbia River.